Introduction

 Eligibility

 We seek applications from staff-employed or independent journalists residing in the United States or its territories.
-Applicants should have at least five years of professional experience and produce journalism regularly as an employee or freelancer.
+Applicants should have at least five years of professional journalism experience as an employee or freelancer.
+Investigative reporting experience is preferred.
 Applicants may be connected to print operations, radio, television, websites, podcasts, online publications, wire services, or magazines of general public interest.
 There are no academic prerequisites.

 Stipend and Benefits

-A stipend of $75,000 for nine months for your salary, paid to your sponsoring organization, or directly to the fellow in the case of independent journalists.
+A stipend of $75,000 for nine months, paid to your sponsoring organization or directly to the Fellow in the case of independent journalists.

 Selection and Criteria